x-atlas-consortia/ubkg-neo4j/docs/BUILD_INSTRUCTIONS.md

 To avoid excluding relationships from a relationship index, name relationships using only alphanumeric characters and underscores.
 The UBKG generation framework ETLs automatically reformats relationship names that violate neo4j naming rules.

+### Deletion of NOCODE codes
+The ontology CSVs from UMLS include 6 codes with CodeID of NOCODE, corresponding to Metathesaurus NOCODE codes that the UMLS defines for concepts that have no codes in any source vocabulary.
+Two of these NOCODE codes have thousands of relationships.
+The **create_constraints_and_node_indexes.cypher** deletes these codes via a call to APOC.
+These codes must be removed before indexes are created.

 ### Monitoring index creation
 #### General
 Because of the large number of relationship types in the UBKG, the creation of the